BrooksResearchGroup-UM/latent_space_paper/README.md

 ## RODEO (Rapid ORF Description and Evaluation Online) analysis

-The cyclase hits within 200–500 amino acids were first queried against a previous excel dataset in reported in [Precursor peptide-targeted mining of more than one hundred thousand genomes expands the lanthipeptide natural product family (Walker at el.
-2020)](https://link.springer.com/article/10.1186/s12864-020-06785-7#Sec19).
+The cyclase hits within 200–500 amino acids were first queried against a previous excel dataset in reported in [Precursor peptide-targeted mining of more than one hundred thousand genomes expands the lanthipeptide natural product family (Walker et al. 2020)](https://link.springer.com/article/10.1186/s12864-020-06785-7#Sec19).

-The remaining uncharacterized hits were splits into nine text files with 1000 max sequence ids in each file and the text files were submitted to [RODEO Webtool 2.0](https://webtool.ripp.rodeo/) for analysis.
-All `main_co_occur.csv` outputs from jobs were combined into `main_co_occu_all_.csv` and the cyclase sequences were classified using this [jupyter notebook](https://github.com/BrooksResearchGroup-UM/latent_space_paper/blob/main/notebooks/rodeo_classification.ipynb).
+The remaining uncharacterized hits were split into nine text files with 1000 max sequence ids in each file and the text files were submitted to [RODEO Webtool 2.0](https://webtool.ripp.rodeo/) for analysis.
+All `main_co_occur.csv` outputs from jobs were combined into `main_co_occur_all_.csv` and the cyclase sequences were classified using this [jupyter notebook](./notebooks/rodeo_classification.ipynb).

 ## Generate the simulated dataset